roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

-Worksheet 3 - Output to the real world
+Lab 3 - Output to the real world
 =====================================

 Motor control - basic output